AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-3.md

 <!-- # 📖 My Personal Notes – Let’s write code -->

-This session is about getting something working end‑to‑end: installing Node.js, verifying your setup, trying the REPL, and running a file with `node`.
+This session is about getting something working end‑to‑end: installing Nodejs, verifying your setup, trying the REPL, and running a file with `node`.
 Each step includes a short explanation so you understand not only what to do, but why it works.

-### Install Node.js (once)
+### Install Nodejs (once)

 Download the LTS installer from the official site: [nodejs.org](https://nodejs.org/).
 The installer adds two things:
-- the Node.js runtime (`node`) used to execute JavaScript outside the browser
+- the Nodejs runtime (`node`) used to execute JavaScript outside the browser
 - the Node Package Manager (`npm`) used to install and manage dependencies

 ### Verify your installation